-The truth is that the answer is different for each person.
+In the end, whether it is Queen Elizabeth or Murchison Falls National Park comes down to preferences.
 Whether it is the allure of the Nile or the deep history of the Kazinga channel both Queen and Murchison protect great ecosystems that are bound to make any visit memorable.

 After going through this article, we hope you are leaning toward one of the parks.
 Ideally both national parks should be visited and compared on an individual basis.
 More than anything, we believe that experiences in both national parks complement each other.